khank8476/khank8476.github.io/README.md

 ### Portfolio

-You can check below some amazing projects that I had worked on or (working now) for various clients around the world.
+Below are some amazing projects I have worked on or (working now) for various clients worldwide.

 **Digital Marketing Projects:**